crusher-dev/documentation/docs/develop/query-data.md

 ---
 title: Query data
 description:
-  This page has instructions demonstrating how to query data from QuestDB with NodeJS, Java, Go or cURL.
+  This page has instructions demonstrating how to query data from Crusher with NodeJS, Java, Go or cURL.
 The examples show the REST API as well as the InfluxDB and Postgres integrations.
 ---

-This page shows how to query data from QuestDB using different programming languages or tools.
+This page shows how to query data from Crusher using different programming languages or tools.

 ## First things first

-Make sure you have QuestDB running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.
+Make sure you have Crusher running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.